-Powered by Collective Intelligence, Centaur Labs utilizes an on-demand, scalable network of medical experts to provide high quality data labeling at a fraction of the cost.
+Powered by collective intelligence, Centaur Labs leverages an on-demand network of medical experts to provide highly accurate yet affordable data labeling.

 Case study -- Auggi